Production

 OB WAC & OB Seal

-We support the use of OBWAC and OBSeal on our production and sandbox environments.
+We support OBWAC and OBSeal on both production and sandbox.
 TPPs can use their QWACs and QSeals to onboard to the OBL directory and generate these certificates.

 QWACs

-We support the use of QWACs, but this is not our recommended approach.
-TPPs facing issues onboarding with QWACs should contact our support desk.
-Please attach a pem file of the certificate to your support ticket.
+We support QWACs, but this is not our recommended approach.
+TPPs facing issues onboarding with QWACs should contact our support desk with a PEM file of the certificate attached.

 QSeal

-We support the use of QSeals that have been attached to your software statement in the OB Directory.
+We support QSeals that have been attached to your software statement in the OB Directory.

 Tokens

-Our refresh tokens last one year, after this TPPs will need to generate a new consent in order to get a new refresh token.
+Refresh tokens are valid for one year.
+After expiry, TPPs will need to generate a new consent to obtain a new refresh token.

 Table of Content